medbioumu/CASM22-riboswitch/Computational_3D_Structures/README.md

-Predicted 3D structure of the p53-WT and the CASM22 mRNAs by using RNAComposer
+Predicted 3D structure of the p53-WT mRNA and the CASM22 mRNA by using RNAComposer